-Club meetings are held on the third Friday of the month at 10 AM.
-Contact Paul VE7PJO () for the location, but usually at the golf course or in the SAR building.
-On the first Friday of the month, we meet for coffee at the Salt Spring Island Golf and Country Club.
+Club meetings usually are held on the third Friday of the month at 10 AM at the SAR building.
+Coffee is at 10 am on other Fridays.
+On the first Friday of the month, it is at the Salt Spring Island Golf and Country Club.
+On other Fridays, it is at the SAR building.

 The British Columbia QSO Party, sponsored by Orca DX and Contest Club, takes place on February 3, 08:00 to 20:00 Pacific time, and 08:00 to 20:00 Pacific time on February 4.
 That’s UTC 16:00Z Feb 3 to 04:00Z Feb 4 and 16:00Z to 23:59Z.